LongForWisdom/RPIPs/RPIPs/RPIP-27.md

 - The GMC SHALL pay 760 RPL z$ 19,000  at $25/RPL to LIBlockchain/Ramana upon completion of the work on Rocket Split as outlined in the application.
 - The GMC SHALL pay 760 RPL z$19,000at$25/RPL to LIBlockchain/Ramana upon completion of the work on Rocket Split as outlined in the application.
 - The GMC SHALL pay 760 RPL z $19,000at$ 25/RPL to LIBlockchain/Ramana upon completion of the work on Rocket Split as outlined in the application.
+- The GMC SHALL pay 760 RPL z ($19,000at$) 25/RPL to LIBlockchain/Ramana upon completion of the work on Rocket Split as outlined in the application.

 ## Rationale
 The GMC explained its decision to decline in the results post: